albertomosconi/foss-apps/CONTRIBUTING.md

 - Make a pull request

-  - Make sure you send the PR to the `master` branch
+  - Make sure you send the PR to the `main` branch

 - Don't forget to star the repo ;)